Types of Manufacturing Software

 Manufacturing execution system (MES)

-A manufacturing execution system, or MES, is a software system that helps businesses manage and monitor the production process.
-MES helps businesses track the status of each step in the production process, ensuring that all steps are completed correctly and on time.
+A manufacturing execution system, or MES, is software that helps businesses manage and monitor the production process.
+MES helps businesses track the status of each step in the process, ensuring that all steps are completed correctly and on time.
 Additionally, MES can help businesses detect and correct issues early in the production process, reducing the likelihood of defects.

 Manufacturing accounting